eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/02_prerequisites.md

 ## Development Experience

-Antelope based blockchains execute user-generated applications and code using WebAssembly (WASM).
+The EOS blockchain executes user-generated applications and code using WebAssembly (WASM).
 WASM is an emerging web standard with widespread support from Google, Microsoft, Apple, and industry leading companies.

 At the moment the most mature toolchain for building applications that compile to WASM is clang/llvm with their C/C++ compiler.
-For best compatibility, it is recommended that you use the Antelope C++ toolchain.
+For best compatibility, it is recommended that you use the EOS C++ toolchain.

 Other toolchains in development by 3rd parties include: Rust, Python, and Solidity.
 While these other languages may appear simpler, their performance will likely impact the scale of application you can build.
 We expect that C++ will be the best language for developing high-performance and secure smart contracts and plan to use C++ for the foreseeable future.

 ## Operating System

-The Antelope software supports the following environments for development and/or deployment:
+The EOS software supports the following environments for development and/or deployment:

 * Ubuntu 18.04
 * Ubuntu 20.04